lostjared/gocode/README.md

 To compile this projects files copy to $GOPATH/src

-then go build / go install sould work
+then go build / go install should work